 When discussing explosion injuries, it’s common to bring up some of the most obvious ones.
 Explosions have obvious repercussions involving contact with fire, heavy objects, and other things a person comes in contact with during one.
 However, there’s another source of explosion injury that many people don’t always think of: the blast.
 While nearly invisible to the eye, a blast’s force can cause significant injuries.

-Blast injuries occur from the force of an explosion’s blast rather than objects one throws or the heat one produces.
+Blast injuries occur from the force of an explosion’s blast rather than the objects it throws or the heat it produces.
 Notably, the Centers for Disease Control states that blast injuries are usually seen on battlefields.
 Yet, workers across the nation are at risk of being exposed to explosions and suffering from injuries no one should have to face—whether at war or at work.

 Understanding What Causes Blast Injuries